graphql-python/graphene-python.org/README.md

 ## Installation

-For running locally this docs.
-You have to execute
+To run the docs locally, you have to execute

 ```bash
 yarn
 ```

-And then
+followed by

 ```bash
 yarn develop